Tell us a little something about yourself: Where are you from? What do you do for work and fun? What is your sports & fitness background?

 How did you first get exposed to CrossFit?
 Describe your experience.

-What’s your fitness “super power”?
+What’s your CrossFit “super power”?
 What are you good at?

-What’s your fitness “goat”?
+What’s your CrossFit “goat”?
 What skill or ability are you currently chasing?

 What sort of changes have you seen in your body, health and fitness since starting at CrossFit Missoula?